rozek/notes-on-gundb/README.md

 [GunDB](https://github.com/amark/gun) is a decentralized (peer-to-peer) distributed [graph database](https://en.wikipedia.org/wiki/Graph_database) with support for multiple users, access control and persistence.
 It runs in the browser or on [Node.js](https://nodejs.org/en), works fine when offline and synchronizes with other peers using a "last-write-wins" strategy when online.

-While GunDB might be brilliant in many aspects, the docs are a complete nightmare (hard to read, chaotic, incomplete, wrong).
+While GunDB itself may be brilliant in many aspects, the docs are a complete nightmare (hard to read, chaotic, incomplete, wrong).
 This repository therefore contains a collection of the author's notes on GunDB written while he tries to learn and use it.

 In the end, these notes will hopefully be less chaotic than the official docs or the GunDB wiki.

 > feel free to [open an issue](https://github.com/rozek/notes-on-gundb/issues) if you find errors in my descriptions

-## GunDB Documentation ##
+## GunDB Documentation and Chat ##

 **Do not use `https://gun.eco/docs` - use the [GunDB wiki](https://github.com/amark/gun/wiki) instead, it's much better**.
 The descriptions in this collection will therefore refer to the wiki rather than to the "official" docs.